skovy/skovy.dev/content/blog/migrating-a-design-system-to-a-dedicated-repository/index.md

 ---
 date: 2018-12-08T19:13:05.729Z
 title: "Migrating a design system to a dedicated repository"
-description: "An overview of the benefits, general patterns, and tooling."
+description: "An overview of the benefits, general patterns, and tooling for maintaining a design system in its own repository."
 featuredImage: "./images/featured-image.jpeg"
 featuredImageCredit: "Photo by Ray Hennessy"
 tags: